bjackman/locali-ci/README.md

 ## Usage

-Write a config file (details [below](#configuration)) in `limmat.toml` or `.limmat.toml`, and the branch you're working on is based on `origin/master`, run this from the root of your repository:
+Write a config file (details [below](#configuration)) in `limmat.toml` or `.limmat.toml`, and if the branch you're working on is based on `origin/master`, run this from the root of your repository:

 ```sh